We are a recognized leader in providing language access.

 Joi Bannister, CEO & Founder

-Joi first became interested in sign language in high school with [so and so program].
+Joi Bannister first became interested in sign language in high school.
 Although she now has significant experience in the Department of Defense setting, she has always been interested in entrepreneurship and set a goal of starting and building an agency early on.
 She believes by setting interpreters up for success, they are positioned to service and provide high quality communication access to the Deaf Community we serve.